mknblch/keychron_k5_max/readme.md

 ## Build

 Use `make keychron/k5_max/iso/rgb:via` to build the firmware.
-To flash the firmware run `make keychron/k5_max/iso/rgb:via:flash`, disconnect the keyboard and reconnect it while holding down the reset button or ESCAPE.
+To flash the firmware, setup your keyboard in cable mode, run `make keychron/k5_max/iso/rgb:via:flash`, disconnect the cable and reconnect it while holding ESCAPE.

 ## VIA